-1. Indication of Wetlands on a Property.
-The existence of wetlands shall be indicated by any one or more of the following:

-A. National Wetlands Inventory mapping, as prepared by the U.S. Fish and Wildlife Service or any other governmental agency having jurisdiction.

-B. Hydric soils or soils with hydric inclusions, as depicted in the Soil Survey of Chester and Delaware Counties and/or in USDA NRCS Hydric Soils Lists.

-C. Where the above wetland indicators are not found on the site, but the Township nonetheless believes wetlands may exist on the site, the Township may require a determination of whether hydrophytic vegetation or hydrologic conditions exist, based upon on-site investigations performed by a qualified professional meeting the criteria in subsection .2.A, below, in accordance with the Federal Manual for Identifying and Delineating Jurisdictional Wetlands dated January 10, 1989, or as later amended.

-2. Need and Basis for Delineation.
-Where the existence of wetlands on a property is indicated on the basis of subsection .1, above:

-A. A wetlands delineation shall be performed on any site where a determination of net tract or net lot area is required.

-B. A wetlands delineation shall be performed and, as determined necessary, a jurisdictional determination shall be obtained for any site where required by any other applicable permit or plan review process.

-Delineation of the wetlands boundary shall be conducted in accordance with the terms of §2-525 of the Township Subdivision and Land Development Ordinance [Chapter 2].
+- 1. Indication of Wetlands on a Property.
+The existence of wetlands shall be indicated by any one or more of the following: - A. National Wetlands Inventory mapping, as prepared by the U.S. Fish and Wildlife Service or any other governmental agency having jurisdiction. - B. Hydric soils or soils with hydric inclusions, as depicted in the Soil Survey of Chester and Delaware Counties and/or in USDA NRCS Hydric Soils Lists. - C. Where the above wetland indicators are not found on the site, but the Township nonetheless believes wetlands may exist on the site, the Township may require a determination of whether hydrophytic vegetation or hydrologic conditions exist, based upon on-site investigations performed by a qualified professional meeting the criteria in §1-1428.2.A. below, in accordance with the Federal Manual for Identifying and Delineating Jurisdictional Wetlands dated January 10, 1989, or as later amended. - 2.
+Need and Basis for Delineation.
+Where the existence of wetlands on a property is indicated on the basis of §1-1428.1, above: - A. A wetlands delineation shall be performed on any site where a determination of net tract or net lot area is required. - B. A wetlands delineation shall be performed and as determined necessary, a jurisdictional determination shall be obtained for any site where required by any other applicable permit or plan review process.
+Delineation of the wetland's boundary shall be conducted in accordance with the terms of §2-525 of the Township Subdivision and Land Development Ordinance [Chapter 2].

-(Ord.
-2003-9-1, 9/4/2003; as added by Ord.
-2004-03, 11/18/2004, §VIII)

 §1-1429.
-Accessory Dwelling Unit.
+Accessory Dwelling Units.